kasmya/kasmya/README.md

 i enjoy building systems end-to-end — from **data pipelines and machine learning models** to **backend services and full-stack applications**.

-i’m particularly interested in combining **intelligent systems with secure software practices** to build reliable, scalable, and resilient technology.
+i’m particularly interested in combining **intelligent systems with secure software engineering practices** to build reliable, scalable, and resilient technology.

 ---